Easy Roast Beef Tenderloin with Peppercorn Sauce is the perfect meal for the holidays. Or serve it for a romantic Date Night!

 These steaks are usually cut into 1 ½ to 2 ½ inch thicknesses from a trimmed beef tenderloin.

-Remaining pieces of beef tenderloin
+Using up the remaining pieces of beef tenderloin

 This meat is awesome and should not be discarded.

-You can trim off the fat and cut them into chunks for stew, chili, shish kebabs, steak bites, beef stroganoff, and more.
+You can trim off the fat and cut them into chunks for beef stew, chili, shish kebabs, steak bites, beef stroganoff, and more.

 How to tie beef tenderloin